 -- Thursday 10 a.m. - 4 p.m.

-- Accepting walk-in appointments for active STI symptoms.
-A Nurse Practitioner is doing triage and screening.
+- Accepting appointments for testing of active STI symptoms.

 - There are limited appointments for PrEP, Family planning and STI testing.

 - Case management program is operating remotely and has discontinued face to face meetings.